About

 Dr Cordelia Fine is an academic psychologist and writer.

 Cordelia studied Experimental Psychology at Oxford University, followed by an M.Phil in Criminology at Cambridge University.
 She was awarded a Ph.D in Psychology from University College London.
-From 2002 to 2007 she was a Research Associate at Monash University, and then at the Australian National University.
-She is currently a Research Associate at the Centre for Agency, Values & Ethics at Macquarie University, and an Honorary Research Fellow at the Department of Psychological Sciences at the University of Melbourne.
+Between 2002 to 2011 she held research positions at Monash University, the Australian National University, then Macquarie University, then was an ARC Future Fellow from 2012-2016 with the University of Melbourne.

 a mind of its own